SamanthaBajis/Puzzler/README.md

 The instructions to play the application **_Puzzler_**:
 ![img_1320](https://user-images.githubusercontent.com/35173600/36050340-2ca04f88-0db4-11e8-97f8-22c4ff2fb8d6.PNG)
 <br />
-<br /> • Press the "Start" button on the panel in front of you
+<br /> • Press the "Start" button on the panel in front of you.
 <br />
-<br /> • The user will automatically move into the dungeon in front of a group of spheres that will play a rhythemic sequence they must solve in order to exit the dungeon
+<br /> • The user will automatically move into the dungeon in front of a group of spheres that will play a rhythmic sequence they must solve in order to exit the dungeon.
 <br />
-<br /> • User will be lead out of the dungeon once the sequence is completed correctly and will be presented with restart panel in which case they can click on the "Restart" button and will be moved back restart the experience again
+<br /> • User will be lead out of the dungeon once the sequence is completed correctly and will be presented with restart panel in which case they can click on the "Restart" button and will be moved back restart the experience again.
 <br />

 # Authors